Diksha-jangra/JS-Assessment/README.md

-MyToken Smart Contract:
+# MyToken Smart Contract

-This repository contains the Solidity code for the MyToken smart contract, a simple token implementation on blockchain.
+This repository contains the Solidity code for the MyToken smart contract, a simple token implementation on the Ethereum blockchain.
+The contract allows for minting and burning tokens while keeping track of the total supply and individual balances.

+## Description

+MyToken is a Solidity-based smart contract that implements a basic fungible token on the Ethereum blockchain.
+It allows for the minting and burning of tokens, enabling users to increase or decrease the total supply.
+Each address has a balance tracked by the contract, providing a simple and efficient way to manage token distribution.

+## Getting Started

+### Installing

+To run these program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at https://remix.ethereum.org/.

+### Executing program

 Contract Details: